-Christmas in London starts as early as late Summer when the big department stores Selfridges and Harrods open their Christmas Shops; but it is at the beginning of November when the city gets into full Christmas mood, with the Lights switched on in Oxford Street and Regent Street drawing big crowds who come to see which celebrity has been chosen to flick that switch.
+Christmas in London starts as early as late Summer when Selfridges and Harrods open their Christmas Shops, but it is at the beginning of November when the city gets into full Christmas mood.
+The lights get switched on in Oxford Street and Regent Street, drawing big crowds who come to see which celebrity has been chosen to flick that switch.

-It is then the turn of the shops to unveil their elaborate Christmas Windows that will attract Christmas shoppers looking to spend their hard-earned cash on presents for their loved ones.
+It is then the turn of the shops to unveil their elaborate Christmas Windows,competing to attract Christmas shoppers looking to spend their hard-earned cash on presents for their loved ones.

 All the popular places in London get the Christmas treatment with lights and decorations everywhere including at Covent Garden,Piccadilly Circus and Carnaby Street in London’s West End.

-A giant Christmas Tree is placed in Trafalgar Square at the beginning of December: it has been a yearly tradition since 1947 for Norway to give a Christmas Tree to London to thank the British people for their help and support during World War II; from the first evening when the Tree is lit up and up to Christmas, there are a number of charitable organisations that provide carol-singing services under the Tree for anyone to join in and raise money while getting into the Christmas spirit.
+A giant Christmas Tree is placed in Trafalgar Square at the beginning of December: it has been a yearly tradition since 1947 for Norway to give a Christmas Tree to London to thank the British people for their help and support during World War II.
+From the first evening when the Tree is lit up and up to Christmas Day, a number of charitable organisations provide carol-singing services under the Tree; everyone is encourage to join in and help to raise money while getting into the Christmas spirit.

 But the most popular one is probably the ice skating rink at Winter Wonderland at Hyde Park; what started as a few market stalls and fairground rides has morphed into a full Christmas extravaganza taking over a large part of the park.
-There is a section dedicated to children with rides, games and the chance to meet Santa; some rides for adults, a Ferris wheel, a circus,and a very large German Christmas Market which includes a number of stalls selling traditional German food and mulled wine to warm body and soul on those cold winter evenings.
+There is a section dedicated to children with rides, games and the chance to meet Santa, a Ferris wheel, a circus,and a very large German Christmas Market with many stalls selling traditional German food and mulled wine to warm body and soul on those cold winter evenings.

-Another Christmas Market worth visiting while in London is on the South Bank, offering similar products of the one at Winter Wonderland but, in a better scenic position, with views of the Houses of Parliament and Elizabeth Tower on one side and the London Eye on the other;a number of attractions can also be found here including ice-sculptures and a merry-go-round, rides and ice sculptors keep visitors entertained.
+Another popular Christmas Market can be found on the South Bank.
+Although it might be offering similar products to the one at Winter Wonderland, it also has views of the Houses of Parliament and Elizabeth Tower on one side and the London Eye on the other.A permanent merry-go-round, rides and ice sculptors keep visitors entertained.